Abide – to stay, to remain, to endure, to persevere, to live in. When we abide in Jesus, he abides in us, and we can be fruitful Christians.

 There are two distinct types of forgiveness:

-• Parental Forgiveness – daily forgiveness for our sinful missteps in the world.
+- Parental Forgiveness – daily forgiveness for our sinful missteps in the world.
 Not to bring us salvation but to better our intimacy and favor with God.
 We must confess our sins every day and repent.
-This is a way of life, striving to be obedient and relying on God’s mercy in our human frailty.
+This is a way of life, one that involves striving to be obedient and relying on God’s mercy in our human frailty.

 Gentile – a person who is not a Jew.

-Glory or to Glorify – to give weight and meaning, importance and significance.
+Glory or to glorify – to give weight, meaning, importance, and significance.
 This is the opposite of trivial or unimportant.

 Humility – putting others ahead of yourself.
 The lack of arrogance and pride.
 This is the most Chris-like attribute to possess.

-Jew – a Jew is a person in the Jewish faith that has lineage back to Abraham.
+Jew – a person in the Jewish faith who has lineage back to Abraham.

 Justification – declared righteous in the sight of God.